 Grooming an 8- week old is easy because puppies are receptive to new things.
 To groom a puppy, you need supplies such as a collar, a harness, a brush, nail clippers among others.
 Establish a specific time to groom your puppy.
 Be gentle and playful when grooming them so that they may get excited about this routine.

 When choosing your puppy’s collar, take note of the material.
 It should be soft, flexible, stylish, and adjustable for the comfort of your puppy.
-The collar should also have your details on, for safety purposes.
+The collar should also have your details on it for safety purposes.

 Training an 8- week old German Shepherd puppy